Are you moving to Russia? Make sure you and your family are covered for every eventuality by checking out our guide to health insurance in Russia.

 Most middle-class Russians and expats living in Russia have private health insurance, international health insurance or simply pay upfront at private clinics when required.

-Russian health insurance premiums are usually calculated based on your medical history, the level of coverage you require and its geographical range.
+Russian health insurance premiums are usually calculated on your medical history, the level of coverage you require and its geographical range.

 Unless your insurance company has a direct billing agreement with the medical clinic you intend to use, you will have to advance the payment and then claim reimbursement from the insurance company later.